Pedro Ciruelo: Mathematics program

 Although there is little administrative evidence of Ciruelo in Paris, Ciruelo and Jacques Lefèvre d'Étaples are considered to be responsible for the expansion of mathematical teaching in Paris in the late 1400s.
 At the time there was no standardized curriculum for mathematics at the University of Paris.
 In the late 1400s Ciruelo and Lefèvre each had their own advanced mathematical programs for the university.
 Ciruelo's program used 5 different mathematical texts on "theoretical arithmetic, practical arithmetic, geometry, and astronomy".

-Yet, although Ciruelo was called a "lecturer of mathematics" in Thomas Bradwardine's Arithmetic speculativa, it is unclear whether Ciruelo actually taught at the University of Paris because there was no position with that title during the time.
+Although Ciruelo was called a "lecturer of mathematics" in Thomas Bradwardine's Arithmetic speculativa, it is unclear whether Ciruelo actually taught at the University of Paris because there was no position with that title during the time.
 During his time in Paris, Ciruelo wrote 4 mathematical books: two of them being new editions of Thomas Bradwardine's texts, 1 being an original publication, and finally a commentary of Sacrobosco's Sphaera.
 Ciruelo's works were not as well developed as his contemporaries.
 His works often did not follow standard mathematical programs, and his books were published in different formats.
 Ciruelo published his works from Guy Marchant’s workshop.
 Marchant was particularly interested in Ciruelo works because of his academic background and appreciation for illustrated works.
 Printing Ciruelo’s works soon became a problem because of the technical limitations at the time.
 Printers would have to obtain special printing equipment to reproduce a variety of mathematical figures and Arabic numbers.